rohanmahy/cbor-pointer/draft-mahy-cbor-pointer.md

 The first pathspec operates on the root of the CBOR or CBOR sequence document as the parent element.
 The entire CBOR document matches the CBOR Pointer `[]`.

-Evaluating a CBOR Pointer returns either an array containing a single valid CBOR element, or returns null.
+Evaluating a CBOR Pointer returns either an array containing a single valid CBOR element, or returns `null`.

 ## Implicit Pathspecs